 Effective DTA[3] | Reported | Reported |

-Intensity of anomalous signal | Reported | Reported at Measurement Points |
+Intensity of anomalous signals | Reported | Reported at Measurement Points |

 Number of subsurface mineralisation zones | Reported at Test Points | Reported at Measurement Points |